The Real Cost of Technical Debt (And How to Fix It)

 The difference?
 Technical debt masquerading as infrastructure costs.

-Their deployment strategy was "spin up new EC2 instances when things get slow."
+The pattern is usually: "spin up new EC2 instances when things get slow."
 No auto-scaling, no caching layer, no query optimization.
 Just raw brute force.

 5. Feature Velocity Grinds to a Halt